 What do you think it is that makes you successful?

-Work, work and work.
 Don’t go home until you are done with all your work.
 It can’t be understated how important it is getting your work done and in a timely manner.
-Specially in litigation, many tasks are subject to tight deadlines and attorneys must keep the eye in the ball and moving their cases towards trial.
+Especially in litigation, many tasks are subject to tight deadlines and attorneys must keep the eye in the ball and moving their cases towards trial.

 What has been your most satisfying moment in business?